groundtruth/pozi_api/README.md

 The `contains` conditions will match if the value string is found within the given field.
-This is case insensitive and results will be returned earlier if they the match is further to the left.
+This is case insensitive and results will be returned earlier if the match is further to the left.
 The intention of this is to provide basic querying for autocomplete, where full-text search (see below) is not appropriate.
 Note that this kind of query can not be aided by an index so it will perform poorly on large datasets.

 The `matches` conditions will do a
 [full-text search](http://www.postgresql.org/docs/9.2/static/textsearch.html)
 match (with ` @@ `).
 The value given will be cast to a `tsquery` using `plainto_tsquery()`.
-To allow for autocomplete functionality, the query will be adjusted so that the final search term can match as a prefix.
+To allow for autocomplete functionality, the query is adjusted so that the final search term can match as a prefix.

 Here are a some examples: